puffyCid/artemis-api/artemis-docs/docs/API/Artifacts/linux.md

 ### getRpmInfo(path) -> RpmPackages[] | LinuxError

 Get list of installed rpm packages on the system.
-Must provide full path to the rpmdb.sqlite file.
+May provide an alternative full path to the rpmdb.sqlite file.

 :::note